 The bet paid off big, and throughout 12 episodes of The Circle, viewers got to see Joey's genuine intentions behind even his most flirty DMs and stern interrogations, and his unlikely friendship with Shubham, otherwise known as Shooby.

 Below, we hit Joey with all our burning questions about season 1, including the story behind the Lady Gaga/Adele photo and why he had no idea what an eggplant emoji was when he was flirting with Miranda.
-We even slip in question from Shooby!
+We even slip in a question from Shooby!

 ENTERTAINMENT WEEKLY: Congrats on your win, Joey.
 How are you feeling today?